-You state that eighty percent of all ophthalmology residents are Members-in-Training of AAO.
-Moreover, upon successful completion of the residency program, a Member-in-Training is invited to become an Active Member/Fellow of the Academy, and ninety-three percent of all ophthalmologists in the U.S. are members of AAO.
-These statistics indicate that, as a population, Members-in-Training are very likely to have an enduring relationship with the AAO.
+You state that eighty percent of all ophthalmology residents are Members-in-Training of is invited to become an Active Member/Fellow of the Academy, and ninety-three percent of all ophthalmologists in the U.S. are members of AAO.
+These statistics indicate that, as a population,